dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 ### Notifying the handler
 Now, the workflow must notify the handler the payment session is ready.
-We will use [setEvent](../tutorials/workflow-communication-tutorial#setevent) to publish the payment session ID on the `session_topic`, on which the handler is waiting for a notification.
+We use [setEvent](../tutorials/workflow-communication-tutorial#setevent) to publish the payment session ID on the `session_topic`, on which the handler is waiting for a notification.
 ```javascript
 // Notify the handler and share the payment session ID.
 await ctxt.setEvent(session_topic, paymentSession.session_id);
 ```

 ### Waiting for a payment
-As the handler has been notified and will direct the user to the payment service, the payment workflow must wait until it learns from the payment outcome.
+As the handler has been notified to direct the user to the payment service, the payment workflow must wait until the payment service notifies it whether the payment succeeded or failed.
-We will use [recv](../tutorials/workflow-communication-tutorial#recv) to wait on a signal from the callback registed by `createPaymentSession`.
+We use [recv](../tutorials/workflow-communication-tutorial#recv) to wait on a signal from the callback registed by `createPaymentSession`.
 ```javascript
 // Wait for a notification from the payment service with a 30 seconds timeout.
 const notification = await ctxt.recv<string>(payment_complete_topic, 30);